ljphillips84/HiPy161207-Physics_Problems/Iteration_2/README.md

 ## Series resistance

 The series resistance, Rs is taken from the gradient of the J-V curve about the Voc point.
-The formula can be written as `1000/gradient_at_Voc` where the factor of 1000 is included to take account of our data being in mA.
+The formula is `Rs = 1000/gradient_at_Voc` where the factor of 1000 is included to take account of our data being in mA.

 Find the point in the data for the Voc, generate a small sub-array of points, just several either side of the Voc, and use the `linregress()` function to find the gradient.

 ## Shunt resistance

 The shunt resistance, Rsh is taken from the gradient of the J-V curve about the Jsc point.
-The formula can be written as `1000/gradient_at_Jsc`.
+The formula is `Rsh = 1000/gradient_at_Jsc`.

 Find the point in the data for the Jsc, generate a small sub-array of points, just several either side of the Voc, and use the `linregress()` function to find the gradient.